Documentation / Short Interest

 Example: Failed Squeeze

-Volume has been decreasing each day rather than increasing, and Market Pulse has turned from Yellow to Orange, indicating distribution is beginning.
-You exit at $38.60 for a tiny $0.10 per share profit, essentially breakeven after commissions.
-While disappointing, this early recognition saves you from a potential larger loss if the failed setup continues declining, and you can redeploy that capital into better opportunities.
+Volume has decreased each day rather than increasing, and Market Pulse has turned from Yellow to Orange, indicating distribution is beginning.
+You exit at $38.60 for a $0.10 per share profit, essentially breakeven after commissions.
+Disappointing, but this early recognition saves you from a larger loss if the failed setup keeps declining, and you can redeploy that capital into better opportunities.

 Managing Multi-Week Squeezes

-Some powerful squeezes develop over 2-4 weeks rather than just a few days, requiring sustained management and discipline.
-These extended squeezes offer the largest profit potential but also test your patience and ability to let winners run.
-The key is balancing the desire to lock in profits with the discipline to stay positioned while the squeeze continues developing.
+Some squeezes develop over 2-4 weeks rather than a few days, requiring sustained management and discipline.
+These extended squeezes offer the largest profit potential but also test your patience and your ability to let winners run.
+The key is balancing the urge to lock in profits with the discipline to stay positioned while the squeeze keeps developing.

 Weekly Management Checklist